 - Beat egg whites until they have stiff shiny peaks, but not dry.

-Here’s a couple tips for preventing your meringue from shrinking and weeping…
+Here are a couple of tips for preventing your meringue from shrinking and weeping…

 This Lemon Meringue PIe is just like the one your Grandma made!
 It has a tart lemony filling with a homemade meringue topping and it’s made in a homemade pie crust.
 Delicious!